Kairotic/liveloom/paper/paper.md

 contemporary 'maker' aesthetic due to its lasercut plywood construction, at its core, it is a handloom following an ancient warp-weighted loom design.
-The additional electro-mechanical parts do not replace the core function of the loom, but rather augment it in order to allow threads to be selected using a computer language as well as directly by hand.
+The additional electro-mechanical parts do not replace the core functions of the loom, but rather augment them in order to allow threads to be selected using a computer language as well as directly by hand.
+The hardware and software design are available as open hardware/free software [@ref-the-code].

 The live loom is fitted with a number of solenoids (currently sixteen), mounted on two axes to double the number that could